-Figure 11 also shown that the IM3 unit unconformable overlies different tectonostratigraphic units in the RSJC (serpentinites at the Gaspar Hernández section and a metamorphic mélange with high-P blocks at the other sections), establishing clearly that its lower contact is an erosional surface, over an already structured subductionaccretionary prism.
-In the PPC, the lower stratigraphic contact of the Imbert Fm does not outcrop, but clasts in the breccias are of serpentinized peridotites, gabbroic rocks and basaltic extrusives, typical of the underlying complex, which suggest that the Imbert Fm unconformably overlie the SSZ ophiolite.
-Therefore, depositional facies, bedthickness and grain-size in the Imbert Fm define a large-scale, coarsening-upward sequence, developed between two unconformity surfaces (ES1 and ES2 in Fig. 11).
-However, an intra-formational unconformity between IM2 and IM3 units cannot be rule out.
-In the PPC sections, distal turbidites and hemipelagic mudstones, radiolarites and coeval arc-related volcanism, pass upwards into a more proximal turbiditic sequence and to ophiolite-derived breccias and conglomerates.
-Some of the ophiolite-derived conglomerates include sub-rounded serpentinite and basalt clasts suggestive of a highenergy, more shallow-water setting.
-This evolution indicates sediment accumulation in a progressively shallower, marine paleoenvironment.
-By other hand, the Imbert Fm is affected by syn-sedimentary, small-scale, high-angle faults in the IM2 unit, and by low-angle extensional faults and block slides in the IM3 unit.
-This evolution suggests an increase of the tectonic instability upward.
-The shallowing and the increase in tectonic instability are most likely to have been a response to uplift, erosion and/or tectonic denudation of the underlying basement.
-These processes could be induced by subduction of the North America continental margin and the isostatic rebound of the overlying Caribbean SSZ ophiolite.
+Figure 11 also shown that the IM3 unit unconformably overlies different tectonostratigraphic units in the RSJC (serpentinites at the Gaspar Hernández section and a metamorphic mélange with high-P blocks at the other sections), indicating clearly that its lower contact is an erosional surface, over an already structured subduction-accretionary prism.
+In the PPC, the lower stratigraphic contact of the Imbert Fm does not outcrop, but clasts in the breccias are of serpentinized peridotites, gabbroic rocks and basaltic extrusives, typical of the underlying complex, which suggest that the Imbert Fm unconformably overlies the SSZ ophiolite.
+Therefore, depositional facies, bed thickness and grain size in the Imbert Fm define a large-scale, coarsening-upward sequence, developed between two unconformity surfaces (E1 and E2 in Fig. 11).
+However, an intra-formational unconformity between IM2 and IM3 units cannot be ruled out.
+In the PPC sections, distal turbidites and hemipelagic mudstones, radiolarites and coeval arc-related volcanism, pass upwards into a more proximal turbiditic sequence and to ophiolitederived breccias and conglomerates.
+Some of the ophiolitederived conglomerates include sub-rounded serpentinite and basalt clasts suggestive of a high-energy, more shallow-water setting.
+This evolution indicates sediment accumulation in a progressively shallower, marine palaeoenvironment.
+Also, the Imbert Fm is affected by syn-sedimentary, small-scale, high-angle faults in the IM2 unit, and by low-angle extensional faults and block slides in the IM3 unit.
+This evolution suggests an increase of the instability upward.
+The shallowing and the increase instability in the basin are interpreted as a response to uplift, erosion and/or tectonic denudation of the